Thierry Baudet: Russia and Ukraine

 Baudet is opposed to the European Union–Ukraine Association Agreement.
 Together with GeenStijl and the Burgercomité EU association, Forum for Democracy was behind the campaign to collect the signatures required for the 2016 Dutch Ukraine–European Union Association Agreement referendum.
 Baudet and Forum for Democracy campaigned for the "No"-vote in this referendum.
 During the campaign, Baudet at multiple occasions spread fake news, including false reports of purported crimes by the Ukrainian military, and associated himself with pro-Russian activist Vladimir Kornilov.

 In November 2016, Baudet co-signed a letter, initiated by the journalists Billy Six and Joost Niemöller, which questioned the independence of the MH17 investigations and requested Donald Trump to press for a new investigation.
 This led to criticism from surviving relatives.
 In May 2018, he supported the Dutch cabinet in holding Russia accountable for the MH17 shootdown incident.
 Baudet's WhatsApp chats were leaked to the media in 2020; these revealed his close contacts with Vladimir Kornilov, who Baudet described as "a Russian paid by Putin", and demonstrated a significant influence of Kornilov on Baudet's actions on Ukraine, the referendum and future anti-NATO campaigns.
 In the chats with his FvD colleagues, Baudet also alluded to financial support from Kornilov.
 Baudet disagreed with the conclusions drawn from these texts, and said that the text messages were quoted out of context.
 In February 2022, after Russia officially recognized separatist regions in Ukraine as independent nations and deployed military troops to the Donbas, Baudet voiced his approval of Vladimir Putin's actions.
 On 24 February 2022, during the Russian invasion of Ukraine, Baudet stated that Russia was "unnecessarily being vilified".
 During a debate in parliament on 28 February, he explicitly refused to condemn the invasion.
 In August 2022, Baudet described Putin as "a huge hero" fighting a "heroic" fight against "globalists".

 Middle East

 At the start of his career, Baudet held strongly pro-Israel views.
 He described Israel as "the only democracy in the Middle East" and supported moving the Dutch embassy to Jerusalem.
-However, these changed after the 2023 Israel-Hamas war, with Baudet praising DENK's (a party accused of Islamist and Turkish nationalist sympathies) views on the conflict.
+However, these changed after the Gaza war, with Baudet praising DENK's (a party accused of Islamist and Turkish nationalist sympathies) views on the conflict.
 In January 2024, Baudet referred to Israel's actions as "ethnic cleansing" and suggested that Israel was planning to make money by selling new housing developments in the Gaza Strip.
 In March 2024, Baudet and DENK's Stephan van Baarle were the only two factional leaders in the House of Representatives to abstain on supporting a statement against antisemitism.
 Baudet has been critical of other European nationalist parties for taking pro-Israel stances and claimed that they consider "Israel more important than Europe."